Tornadoes and Tornado Safety

 About 10 percent of tornadoes are considered strong with winds up to 165 mph.
 Winds of this magnitude will cause considerable damage to most buildings.
 These tornadoes may last 20 minutes or longer and are responsible for nearly 30 percent of tornado deaths.

 Violent tornadoes account for only 1 percent of all tornadoes...but they result in nearly 70 percent of all tornado fatalities because they destroy much of what is in their path.
 Violent tornadoes can last over an hour and travel over 50 miles before dissipating.
-The only chance of surviving a violent tornado is to be inside a safe room or underground shelter.
+The best chance of surviving a violent tornado is to be inside a safe room or underground shelter.

 An easy phrase to remember for tornado safety is to get in...get down...and cover up.
 Get inside a sturdy building...get down to the lowest floor or most interior room in that building… and cover your head.